 -- an OPENMINDED way of artistic expression;

-The judges want to see (or read) something fresh, or strange, or scary, or provocative, or shocking, or weird, or hilarious, or maybe politically “incorrect” and nonconformist… Merriam-Webster’s dictionary defines “Nonconformist” as: “a person who does not conform to a generally accepted pattern of thought or action”.
+The judges want to see (or read) something fresh, strange, scary, provocative, shocking, weird, hilarious, or maybe politically “incorrect” and nonconformist… Merriam-Webster’s dictionary defines “Nonconformist” as: “a person who does not conform to a generally accepted pattern of thought or action”.
 Be slightly DIFFERENT, provoke, make people talk about your content - because it's unlike anything else.
 KinoDrome doesn’t care how much money you spent on your film or video (your budget size).
 Your film could be shot on old film stock, or with an old camera, on your mobile phone, or an expensive high-end 8k camera.
 In each case, pay attention to some basic audio-visual techniques and overall quality.
 Regardless of "pixel quality" show us your:

 -- ORIGINALITY (fresh ideas, unique stories, unseen narratives);

 KinoDrome is less about “mainstream and popular” content, and more about “arthouse and edgy” content.
 This applies to all categories.